MADISON CAREER AND TECHNICAL CENTER

 · What if I need parts?
 It is the schools policy that all parts be purchase ahead of time by you.
 If we do get into a bind and find ourselves needing a part that we didn’t foresee then we can have Orielly’s in Canton deliver them.
 This can only happen if you have a check or cash to pay for the parts when they arrive.

-· When can I drive to the MCTC: With my approval and the approval of Doctor Brown or Mr. Heath, you may drive a car to the school only after filling out the proper documentation and paperwork .You must always drive carefully and slowly on campus and especially when entering or leaving the shop.
+· When can I drive to the MCTC: With my approval and the approval of Mr Zumbro, you may drive a car to the school only after filling out the proper documentation and paperwork .You must always drive carefully and slowly on campus and especially when entering or leaving the shop.
 NO CARS SHOULD EVER BE MOVED IN THE SHOP WITHOUT MY KNOWLEDGE AND CONSENT.
 You must also have a valid driver’s license and insurance in order to even be considered to drive to school.
 Any cars left as projects during off hours must also be approved and insured.
 No one may drive cars to school or on school property without a driver’s license and insurance!

 · All Cars will be parked in the front parking lot in the corner near the school sign with the front end facing the school and the signed paperwork on the dash in plain site.